PetrouchkaMoise/PetrouchkaMoise-PoetryRepo/README.md

 The first step of this process was to own how personal and difficult this assignment was going to be.
 Therefore, I had to approach this with the efficacy of a social scientist trying to explain the "God Principle", delicate and deliberate.
 The poem was initially written for all those who would never get a chance to meet Kaiya.
 In my analysis, I dissected the poem to see if I could identify key phrases and call-to-action statements that I could use through various filters and codes to see if the redirection would give me a new view or approach to the poem.

 In the poem “Have you Heard my Special K” there are three players – Kaiya as the source, me as the narrator and the connector, and the audience as the receptor.
-Each have actions and reactions of what knowing what Kaiya has created and manifested.
+Each have actions and reactions of what knowing Kaiya has created and manifested.

 Source | (S)Action | Connector | (C)Action | Receptor | (R)Action
 ------ | --------- | --------- | --------- | -------- | -----------